mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 than Dinom–as–workplace.

-The World Board believes that it is simply not cost–effective to implement social programmes and to improve Dinom as a place to live.
+The World Board believes that it is simply not cost–effective to implement social programs and to improve Dinom as a place to live.
 In this, they are probably correct.
 The Dinom Corporation looks after its workers well enough but does not see the need to consider the long–term development of the world as something other than a